 Why are Thermoplastics Important?

 Thermoplastics are important because they can be recycled repeatedly without losing quality.
 This makes them much more sustainable than other types of plastics, which can only be recycled a few times or not at all before they need to be disposed of.
-Thermoplastics are also generally less harmful to the environment and offer many benefits such as:
+Thermoplastics are also generally less harmful to the environment and offer many benefits such as their chemical stability, which allows them to resist degradation when exposed to harsh environments like acids and high temperatures.
+Additionally, thermoplastics are derived from raw material like polyvinyl chloride (PVC), making them versatile for various applications in manufacturing and construction.

 Sustainability